 I realized the key to change is thoughtful, local action – educating a group of people here, protecting a patch of wild prairie there.
 It might not seem like much at first, but it is a ripple effect.
 Local action is the epicenter from which education and conservation spreads.

-In September, I attended a panel discussion at Taboo Lounge hosted by Earth Day Texas.
+In September, I attended a pollinators panel discussion.
 It centered around ‘Protecting our Pollinators,’ and five experts in bees, monarchs, and native prairies shared the importance of conservation on the local level.
 Simple things like planting wild flowers in your backyard or donating to hyperlocal land restoration groups can have critically important impacts.

 The EarthX event highlighted a local North Texas initiative called The Great Seed Bomb (GSB), an innovative approach to pollinator habitat restoration.
 GSB is a 15-mile bike ride in which cyclists throw seed balls, filled with native wildflower and milkweed seeds, from their bikes onto trails and grassy areas.
 This family-friendly and fun event actively restores local habitat, raises awareness for pollinators, and raises funds to continue conservation work.

 In other words, the Great Seed Bomb is the hyperlocal approach we need.
 Plus, the founder Jillian Jordan (different, much cooler Jillian than the author of this blog), is a total boss.

 There are many groups out there as well, each with a unique approach.
 Texan By Nature, for example, is a nonprofit started by First Lady Laura Bush (another conservation boss) which has a statewide Monarch Wrangler project, designed to provide “Texas employers, organizations, and individuals with a results-oriented and meaningful way to get involved in creating habitat essential to monarch butterfly through planting natives, removing invasive species, and tagging or tracking monarchs.”